Pork shoulder (blade) steak is one of our favorite cut-meaty, juicy, and delicious fat and bone-in steak.

 - 1 pork shoulder blade steak thin-sliced, bone-in

-- ¼ cup My Japanese BBQ sauce or My Homemade Natto sauce
+- ¼ cup My Japanese BBQ sauce

 - 1-2 tbsp Japanese Sake or white wine

 - Fresh ground black pepper to taste

 - Flour Or Corn/potato starch for coating

 - [Prepare The Marinade Sauce] Make my Japanese BBQ sauce the day before. (recipe) *Or my homemade Natto sauce (recipe)

 - [Prepare The Pork Steak] Bring the pork shoulder steak to room temperature.
 Pierce the steak with a fork a few times. *It helps cook the meat evenly.

 - Marinate the steak for 30 minutes.